Commemoration ball: Definition

-Recent and upcoming balls
+History

 In the past, Commemoration balls were held "night after night" by different colleges during Commemoration Week.
 With many colleges now holding smaller annual summer balls, Commemoration balls are now held by only some of the larger colleges, who still follow the traditional triennial cycle.
 Oriel College hosts a ball in the first year of the three-year cycle, and until recently Magdalen College also did.
 However Magdalen College cancelled their ball in 2015 at the last minute downgrading to a smaller affair.
 Currently, in the second year, there are Commemoration balls held by New College and The Queen's College.
 In the third year, there are now four colleges with this honour (Worcester College, Christ Church, Trinity College, St. John's College).

 The 2005 Christ Church Commemoration ball was the first to be held by that college for fifteen years because of an incident at the 1990 ball that led to the Governing Body suspending the ball and replacing it with an annual summer party until 2005.
 Until 1990 the three great Oxford choral foundations of Magdalen College (first year), New College (second year) and Christ Church (third year) held their "white tie" Commemoration Balls in consecutive years on a triennial basis, each being widely regarded as the most prestigious ball being held in Oxford in that year, but the 1990 incident at Christ Church upset the tradition as various other colleges claimed Christ Church's (third year) slot, and continue to do so after the Christ Church Ball was reinstated in 2005.
 The cancellation of Magdalen College's (first year) Commemoration Ball in 2015, and its reinstatement in the "New College" (second) year of 2016, completed the break with tradition.

-In 2013, Balliol College held a Commemoration ball to mark the 750th Anniversary of the College's foundation, the 2023 Commemoration ball will be only the third Commemoration held at the College since 1969.
-Similarly, the commemoration ball hosted by Worcester College on 27 June 2014 was the highlight of celebrations to mark the college's tercentenary.
-In 2024, Pembroke College held a Commemoration ball celebrating the 400th Anniversary of the College's foundation for which general admission tickets sold out in 12 seconds.